syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/axis.md

 ### Providing line breaks

 Axis labels with line breaks improve the readability of the HeatMap by splitting the text on an axis into multiple lines.
-Line breaks are added to the axis labels by including the **"\<br>"** character in the axis label content.
+The **"\<br>"** character is used to add line breaks to the axis labels.

 {% if page.publishingplatform == "typescript" %}